tkanov/llm-observability-poc/README.md

-## LLM observability implementation with tracing
+## LLM observability demo: a customer support draft assistant with tracing

-A single-endpoint customer service helper application that assists support agents by automatically generating draft replies to customer inquiries.
+A minimal FastAPI app that generates draft replies for support agents and logs the full LLM workflow to Langfuse.

-The app retrieves relevant information from a knowledge base, and uses an LLM to generate contextual responses.
+The app retrieves relevant context from a local knowledge base (scikit-learn) and calls the OpenAI API to produce a grounded draft response.

-Built with Python, FastAPI, sklearn, and OpenAI API, and Langfuse.
+Tech: Python, FastAPI, scikit-learn, OpenAI API, Langfuse.

 ---

+## What's inside

 The `app/` contains a FastAPI endpoint that:
 - takes a support ticket,